Saturday, January 10, 2026

 In previous posts, for example here, I have discussed the Laowa Magic Shift Converter and illustrated its potential when coupled to a Canon TSE 24mm Tilt/Shift lens.

-In this post I'll discuss the more flexible arrangement, that allows different focal lengths to be used.
+In this post I'll discuss a more flexible arrangement, that allows different focal lengths to be used.

 The lenses I've explored are from the Mamiya 645 family, ie 35mm, 45mm, 80mm and 150mm.
 Although I've dropped using the 35mm as, unfortunately, I seem to have a bad copy, with one side of the image rather distorted, compared to the other side.